obsiddev/obsiddev.github.io/README.md

 # my basement
-this is my web page which i use as a linktree and other things.
+this is my web page which i use as a project page and a basement.